santosh-gh/k8s-22-deployment/README.md

     Install the Flux components in Kubernetes cluster.

     Configure Flux to reconcile manifests underclusters/demo-cluster/

-    k get all -n flux-system
+  kubectl get pods -n flux-system k get all -n flux-system

+# FluxCD Components

+  Flux - the primary operator (control plane), continuously monitoring the Git repository
+          and applying changes to the Kubernetes cluster.

+  Kustomize Controller - supports managing Kubernetes manifests using Kustomize,
+                         also enabling customize the deployments.

+  Source Controller - monitors the source of the Kubernetes manifests (Git, Helm repositories, etc.)
+                      and makes them available for the other controllers.

+  Helm Controller - responsible for managing Helm artifacts.

+  Notification Controller - handles notifications and alerts for deployments

  # Setting Up FluxCD to Deploy the Application

     # Microservice Manifests
     # Create a Kustomization File